hypertrack/quickstart-react-native/README.md

 ### Run the app

 To run the iOS version open the app's workspace file (`/ios/Quickstart.xcworkspace`) with Xcode.
-Select your device and hit Run.
+Select your device (SDK requires real device, and won't work using simulator) and hit Run.

 To run the Android version execute `react-native run-android` in the repo's root directory.